NDP takes Liberal legislation as 'major win'

 "When the pandemic struck, Conservatives were more concerned with austerity than with helping people, and they’ve doubled down on that point of view," he said.

-Bloc Québécois MPs have said they will not consider supporting the throne speech unless Trudeau agrees to fork over at least $28 billion more each year in unconditional transfer payments to provinces for health care, as demanded unanimously last week by premiers.

-Bloc Leader Yves-Francois Blanchet is giving the government just one week to accede to that demand, in the expectation that the confidence vote on the throne speech will take place next week.

-Trudeau said in the Commons that he intends to have a first ministers' conference to talk about updating the Canada Health Act, which doesn't fit the modern reality of health care well.
+Trudeau told the Commons that he intends to have a first ministers' conference call to talk about updating the Canada Health Act, which doesn't fit the modern reality of health care well.
 He and the premiers have worked well together for the common good and he wants to keep doing so, he said.

-The throne speech promised to do whatever it takes to protect Canadians' lives and provide financial support for as long as the pandemic rages, including extending the 75 per cent emergency wage subsidy through to next summer and making a "significant, long-term, sustained investment" in a Canada-wide child-care system.

-It also promised expanded emergency loans for businesses and targeted financial support for industries hardest hit by the pandemic, including travel, tourism and hospitality.
+But it was clear the Bloc won't be satisfied with anything less than a solid commitment to add $28 billion to the annual health care transfer, as unanimously demanded by premiers last week.

-Over the longer term, the speech promised to work with the provinces to set national standards for long-term care facilities, where more than 80 per cent of Canada's COVID-19-related deaths have occurred, and to set up a universal pharmacare program.
+Quebec Premier Francois Legault has criticized the throne speech for failing to promise more unconditional health funding while simultaneously intruding on provincial jurisdiction with promises to introduce a national pharmacare program and national standards for long-term care homes, where more than 80 per cent of COVID-19-related deaths have occurred in Canada.

-And it promised to make action on climate change the "cornerstone" of its plan to create one million new jobs.

-Apart from brief sittings to pass emergency aid legislation, Parliament has been suspended since the country went into lockdown in mid-March to curb the spread of COVID-19.
+Trudeau took a veiled poke at Legault as he lamented a Conservative MP's suggestion Thursday that Ottawa has no role in protecting seniors in long-term care.
+He noted that Legault had no difficulty asking for the federal government to send in members of the Canadian Armed Forces to help manage the COVID-19 crisis in seniors' facilities last spring.

 This report by The Canadian Press was first published Sept.
 24, 2020.